-In June 2020, the company completed its IPO which significantly impacted our cash, first and second lien indebtedness, and temporary and permanent equity balances.
-See "-Recent Developments."
-The IPO, driven by the associated first and second lien term loan repayments, significantly reduced our interest expense relative to historical results.
+In June 2020, the Company completed its IPO which significantly impacted our cash, first and second lien indebtedness, and temporary and permanent equity balances.
+The IPO, which enabled the associated first and second lien term loan repayments, significantly reduced our interest expense relative to historical results.